 Disability evaluations must have been performed within five years of the date of submission; otherwise students will be asked to submit a current evaluation at the student's own expense.
 (OSAS can provide assistance in locating appropriate, licensed evaluators.)
 All information provided will be kept confidential, except as required by law.

-The OSAS suite is located on the second floor of Building 34, across the street from the Catherine Filene Shouse Building, our main academic building.
+The OSAS suite is located on the ground floor of Building 39, across the street to the right from the Catherine Filene Shouse Building, our main academic building.
 Easily accessible to all, OSAS has a highly qualified staff of professionals who welcome students' questions, listen to their concerns and are responsive to their needs and situations.